Radical Fish Games

 An alternate version of the gold chest lock.

 There are many mini-boss enemies in the game which are variations of more common enemies.
-Some the enemies appear in-game but are never fought.
-However, the attack animations for thees enemies still exist within their sprite sheets.
+Some of these appear in-game but are never fought, though attack animations exist within their sprite sheets.

 Puella Docta Placeholder